Tools & Processes used

 From the second edition onwards, vector-graphics (from Visio and Corel) are exported as PDF into Latex, which in reality passes it “as is” to the printer.
 Much better than PNG.

 Excel graphs are also exported as PDF.
 A hidden gem in Excel.

 Getting PDF-graphics right on a printer is a challenge – see my blog-post on Raster-Image-Processing: RIP.

 Process-wise I would like CorelDraw to have a batch-mode export (see below on backup).

-I saved versions on a daily basis.
+I save versions on a daily basis.
 This works great with Latex text, but when using graphics there is no compression.
 I need to save the CDR-files from CorelDraw.
 This takes a lot of space.

 When I worked on the first edition I did not use git, but a simple backup script that saved all content to a Google Drive (described in the book as “poor mans backup”).
-This was easier to work with, from a backup point-of-view, but using git allowed me to look at “diff’s” and to retrace my footsteps – just like working with code.
+This was easier to work with, from a backup point-of-view, but using git allows me to look at “diff’s” and to retrace my footsteps – just like working with code.

 Wireshark.
 In a way this is just one of many tools demonstrated throughout the book.
 However, no other single tool appears on so many screenshots.
 I owe Gerald Combs, founder of Wireshark, a huge THANK YOU for allowing me to use Wireshark screenshots in the book.
 Wireshark is the tool to use when capturing & analyzing Ethernet traffic.

 Python has been mentioned a few times.
 I use the Anaconda Spyder for code & debug.
 Without Anaconda it is difficult to get a coherent Windows installation.

 Misc.
 “R” is used to lookup SPC-constants for the SPC-chapter.
 I have also simulated some of these in Python (the ones I could not calculate in Excel).
 It took millions of iterations to get to the same constants as R gives in a split-second.